-In the CRM world, three types of CRM platforms – Operational CRM, Analytical CRM, and Collaborative CRM.
 In our previous post, we have discussed all three types.
 Here we will talk about Operational CRM, its key features, and benefits.

 What is Operational CRM?